Whistleblower Exposes the Real Puppet Masters Controlling the State Department and Plans for Gaza

 And by the way, if you're such a partisan Democrat, you're admitting on camera that you loved a Donald Trump speech.

-If you're both cheering on the Riyadh speech.
+Yes.
+If we're both cheering on the Riyadh speech.

 I just wanted to establish that.